A World-Class Cirque Spectacle, Right in Horizon West’s Backyard

 What sets this show apart for local families is how thoroughly it captures both the legacy of Disney and the physical artistry of Cirque.
 It’s joyful, moving and at times breathtaking.
 And while the action is constant, the story’s heart remains clear: a celebration of imagination, family and the creative spark that lives in all of us.

 If you’ve missed the magic of La Nouba or are just looking for a night of beauty, strength and surprise right in your own backyard, this uniquely Disney version of Cirque is worth the trip.
-Whether you’re five or ninety-five, you’ll leave the theater wondering the same thing: how did they do that?
+It won't matter if you are five or ninety-five, you’ll leave the theater wondering the same thing: how did they do that!?

 "Drawn to Life" performs Wednesdays through Saturdays at 5:30 and 8 p.m. and Sundays at 1:30 and 4 p.m. at Disney Springs, with multiple showtimes available.
 For tickets and details, visit Cirque du Soleil's website.